-Saint Petersburg public transport has a well-developed network of routes.
+Saint Petersburg public transport system has a well-developed network of routes.
 Like every big city, Saint Petersburg has everything: metro, buses, trams, taxis.
 There’re also marshrutkas (a rather specific way of transportation in Russia) and hydrofoils (a special feature of Saint Petersburg).

 Metro, buses, trams, trolleybuses will take you almost anywhere in the city.
 Suburban trains will take you further — to suburbs or other even to other regions!

 This guide includes the descriptions of types of public transport in Saint Petersburg, as well as ticket prices and hours of operation.
 Moreover, I added information about the main taxi services.